acid-monster/codepen-projects/README.md

 # codepen-projects
-I have learnt from codepen
+That's what I have learnt from codepen